 - You exemplify an ethical character

-- by acting with integrity; and
+- by acting with integrity and respecting diversity; and

 - by being honest and accountable.

 - You practice full citizenship

 - by being an active and engaged member of your community;

 - by contributing to the betterment of society; and

 - You contribute the foundational knowledge of your university degree